Best F1 2020 Wheel & FFB Settings

 3. Force Feedback Settings

-This will make sure that all the FFB signals are being sent to your wheel.
+This will ensure that every single FFB signal is sent directly to your wheel.

-This will determine how strong the force feedback will be.
+This will set how strong the force feedback should be.

 Logitec and Thrustmaster wheel settings